 DAWSON CITY: FROZEN TIME (2017) Director: Bill Morrison

-So, there's a place in the Sierra Nevada's called Bodie, California that at one point was the state's third largest city, about 125 years ago, that is now a ghost town.
-It was a mining town that benefited greatly from both the California Gold Rush and the Comstock Lode silver discovery in Nevada, but after the profit ran out on that, people eventually started leaving and now the town, basically is a tourist trap.
-I bring it up, it's probably the most comparable thing I can think of to Dawson City, or Dawson at least in America.
+So, there's a place in the Sierra Nevada's called Bodie, California that at one point was the state's third largest city.
+That was about 125 years ago, it's now a ghost town.
+It was a mining town that benefited greatly from both the California Gold Rush and the Comstock Lode silver discovery in Nevada, but after the profit ran out on that, people eventually started leaving and now the town resides as basically is a tourist trap for those historically-inclined enough to even know about it.
+I bring it up, it's probably the most comparable thing I can think of to Dawson City, at least in America.
 Now Dawson City, is not a ghost town, there's still about a 1,000 people living there, but it's literally about as out-of-the-way as you can get; at one point it was the capital of the Yukon Territory where after the land was originally owned by Natives, of course, the town found a mass population boom in the late 1800s as the Klondike Gold Rush hit.
 And no, I had never heard of this place before I saw this movie; I really have to study maps more like I used to, my geography knowledge is slowly whispering away it seems)

 Now, the movie has two stories, one is the history of this town, which it tells through photos, old articles and subtitles; it's basically a meditation on the birth, rise and inevitable decline of this town, and the town is amazing!
 As obscure as this place is, it's apparently one of those weird places where like, everything happened.
 Jack London lived and wrote there, Sid Grauman of Grauman's Chinese Theater started his empire there, even Fred Trump, yes, that Fred Trump, ran a brothel that was located on the travel route to the town.
 I'm leaving a lot of stuff out too, 'cause this is a gold mine that needs to be discovered, in more ways than one.
 This is one of the most historically fascinating towns you'll ever see.
 The more you read into this place, the more fascinating it becomes, even like the early remnants of what would becomes the National Hockey League has origins there .
-That was until the end of the World War II, when the Alaskan Highway bypassed the town by 300 Miles, and since then it's basically become this dwindling small town that's mostly cutoff from the rest of Canada and by the 1950s the capital city of the Territory switched to Whitehorse.
+That was until the end of the World War II, when the Alaskan Highway bypassed the town by 300 Miles, and since then it's basically become this dwindling small town that's mostly cutoff from the rest of Canada.
+By the 1950s the capital city of the Territory switched to Whitehorse, leaving almost no reason at all to go there.

 "Dawson City: Frozen Time" doesn't tell these two stories to fill up the time either, they're both intertwined with each other and with a part of our history that's forgotten and under-told.
 One of Director Bill Morrison's great tricks is now only splicing in footage of the films or other time period movies and movie scenes with the historic photos whenever possible, but it's amazing to see just how much of the films made back then, really were also telling the recent realities and stories of the time, much of it easily fill in as tales of Dawson City itself.
 Not only do we have all these films, we now get to look at them with fresh eyes, but also imagine them being seen by the Miners and their families of Dawson City and perhaps wonder what they saw and what they were thinking as they watched this representation of life and rare glimpse into the outer world on the screen.
 In a way, "Dawson City: Frozen Time" gives us a rare opportunity to look into our past and the past of cinema as a tool for recording history as it's happening, and simultaneously as it's already happened.
 It's one of the most inspiring and important films of the year, and it's absolutely a miracle that such a document can be made today.